JuliaApproximation/FastGaussQuadrature.jl/README.md

 FastGauss
 =========
-A Julia package to compute 16-digit accurate Gauss nodes and weights.
-At the moment we have Gauss-Legendre and Gauss-Chebyshev implemented.
+A Julia package to compute 16-digit accurate Gauss quadrature nodes and weights.
+Currently we have Gauss-Chebyshev, -Legendre, -Jacobi, -Radau, and -Lobatto rules.
+This package is heavily influenced by <a href="http://www.chebfun.org">Chebfun</a>.

 ## Our Aim
-To be the fastest Julia code for computing 16-digit accurate Gauss nodes and weights (without tabulation).
+To be the fastest Julia code for Gauss quadrature nodes and weights (without tabulation).

 ## Examples
 ```